usnistgov/zero-trust-architecture/_sources/VolumeD/FunctionalDemonstrationResultSummaries.rst

 -  Stolen credential scenarios using an enterprise endpoint or BYOD were partially completed successfully.

    -  Since the certificates are protected, we were unable to duplicate VMware UEM certificates to another mobile device to complete some scenarios, including stolen credential scenarios.
-VMware Workspace ONE does not detect a hostile request if only using password authentication.
+VMwware Workspace ONE does not detect a hostile request if only using password authentication.
 Passwordless authentication is therefore the recommended method.

    -  Stolen devices can be wiped and blacklisted if reported.